kjle/PAM-Music-Source-Separation/README.md

 `src_torch_extend` folder contains a modified version of FastMNMF2 method, which can fix W or H during the update period.

+Try to use standard nmf to extract dictionary from solo audio, but the result is not good.
+Therefore, we try to use FastMNMF2 to extract dictionary from solo audio.

+Modified FastMNMF2 algo, initialize W or H from dictionary, and replace 0 with EPS or random number.

+For now, the best separated result is clarinette, but still not good enough.
+Piano is better when using dictionary W. Violin is still terrible.

 # Sound Source Separation